ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian_steps.md

 # Digital Custodian License Steps

-## PRELIMINARY ASSESSMENT OF THE PROJECT (1 week)
+The Bank of Tanzania must make a decision within 1-3 months of receiving a complete application.
+However, the expected time to obtain a licence is expected to take about 3 months.

+## Preperation phase (1-2 month)

-- Analysis of the documents that client have on hands
+- Preliminary assessment of project (reveiew documents on hands, etc.)
-- Review business model
-- ...

-## PREPARATION (1 week - 2 month)

-- General consulting regarding the DMI licensing process
+- General consulting regarding the Custodian licensing process
 - Preparation of (a) Business plan (b) Program of Operations (c) preliminary Financial Forecasts
 - Shareholders and Group Companies Due Diligence
 - Local Company Formation and assistance with Bank account opening for share capital contribution
-- Human resource (at least 1 employee shall be in Lithuania, we can help)
+- Human resource (at least 4 employees shall be in Zanzibar)
 - Help establish local office in OURTOWN

-## LICENSING (1-4 months)
+## Licensing phase (1-3 months)

 - Preparation of legal, financial and IT documents (non-exhaustive list):
     - Description of the Management Structure